alabut/alabut.github.io/writing/designsprint7.md

 Well more like a handful problems, as I’ll describe later on in the section on workflow obstacles.

-### 2.4 Not Everybody Loves It
+### 3.4 Detractors

 Ok, so if you're not already super experienced as a designer or technical enough to be familiar with potential drawbacks of agile development, design sprints still sound great.
 Actually they sound kind of fun - a whole week to collaborate with your colleagues in new ways and learn various thought-provoking design exercises.
 So who wouldn’t like that?

-Well, I’m not sure it's for me.
-And I’m not alone.
+Well, I’m not alone in having reservations.

 > I am utterly and completely tired of anyone who claims to have a one size fits all design process to solve all problems.
 It’s lazy, misleading, and a sign of an inexperienced designer who can’t objectively choose the right process for the current problem.